jenliew/event-stream-processor/README.md

 ## High-Level Architecture

-This the high level of the demmand_link component architecture.
+This the high level of the components for the architecture.

 ![alt text](misc/image.png)